 Take an accredited course

-If you’re interested in learning CBT, you’re certainly not alone; one CBT course listed in our courses section is very popular with Rest Less members.
+If you’re interested in learning CBT, you’re certainly not alone – we know CBT courses are very popular with Rest Less members.
 Courses are typically based around learning CBT to help others, but there’s no reason why you can’t simply apply what you learn to your own life.

 Aside from teaching you how to plan sessions with clients and establish boundaries, courses like these also teach you to become more aware of the ways in which you communicate, to adopt new perspectives , and to understand the motivations and reasoning behind your behaviour – all of which are tools that can be applied in your personal life, career or relationships.